author

 Cost per 100K predictionsFlat rate~$700

-Each LLM call consumes roughly 4,500 tokens and takes 10–13 seconds.
+The Aito latency numbers are measured per-target during this same benchmark run: GL code returns in roughly 20 ms across all scales, processor and acceptor in 35–45 ms. Latency is flat across scale: going from 1K to 100K training rows moves the per-query time by under 10 ms on every target.
+Each LLM call by contrast consumes roughly 4,500 tokens and takes 10–13 seconds.
 A batch of 10,000 invoices would take over 24 hours to process sequentially.
-A predictive database handles the same workload in minutes at a flat monthly rate.
+A predictive database handles the same workload in minutes at a flat monthly rate, with response times comfortable behind a UI button.

 The benchmark results make the answer concrete.